From BR Bullpen

 The 2012 season started on a much better note for Zito, as he pitched his first shutout in 9 years in his first start of the season, a four-hitter over the Colorado Rockies on April 9th.
 He went on to have his best season as a Giant, with a record of 15-8 in spite of a 4.15 ERA (good for an ERA+ of only 84 in the low-scoring environment that is AT&T Park).
 He pitched 184 innings, racking up 114 strikeouts.
 Still, his performance was most welcome with long-time ace Tim Lincecum struggling all year, and he was in the starting rotation for the NLDS.
 He was chased early from his Game 3 start against the Cincinnati Reds, but was given the ball again in Game 5 of the NLCS, with the Giants facing elimination against the St. Louis Cardinals on October 19th.
 Zito pitched a tremendous game, however, holding the Cardinals scoreless through 7 2/3 innings and contributing an RBI on a bunt single as the Giants won, 5-0.
 Following that superlative performance, he was assigned to start Game 1 of the 2012 World Series on October 24th, facing fellow former Cy Young Award winner Justin Verlander of the Detroit Tigers.
 He had another excellent start, giving up a single run 5 2/3 innings to lead the Giants to an 8-3 win.

 Zito had another great performance in the Giants' 2013 home opener on April 5th, holding the Cardinals scoreless on three hits and three walks through seven innings, before turning the ball over to the bullpen.
 The Giants won, 1-0, with Zito getting credit for the win.
 It was the 15th straight game started by Barry that the Giants had won, dating back to the previous year and including his three postseason starts.
+The rest of the season wasn't so great, however; Zito went 5-11, 5.74, in 30 games and after the season, the Giants bought out his option, making him a free agent.

 Sources include MLB.com